Even though I married a Marine, I wasn’t really supposed to be a military wife. We weren’t supposed to have a military kid.

 There is one big bad part: We will have to live further away from all your grandparents and aunts and uncles.
 This has been the hardest thing to accept, because we know they will want to see you, and mommy and daddy will miss being able to visit them all the time.
 We aren’t sure yet where we will live, but there isn’t anywhere very close by.
 Looking back, we can see that the Marine Corps has been a good choice for us, even though it has sometimes been hard.
 It is made both Mommy and Daddy better people.
 The more I thought about leaving the Marine Corps, the more we both felt stressed and unhappy.
 When I think about staying, I am excited and relieved.
 So we’re going to do it!
 I know you won’t understand it now, but I hope you will appreciate it when you are older.
 We love you so much, and this is how we can take care of you right now.
 Someday, you may be frustrated and you might miss Daddy when he is gone, or be upset that we have to move away from your friends.
 I want you to know that we have thought and prayed about all these things, and we think the benefits outweigh the sacrifices we will have to make.
 I love you sooooo much!
 Kisses, Mommy”

 Even now, reading those words makes me sentimental.
 I didn’t know that we would be sent to North Carolina, then overseas to Spain, then to California.
-I didn’t know we would have three more babies.
+I didn’t know we would have four more babies.
 We haven’t lived near family for any of my childrens’ lives.
 But we have made it work.
 Family has visited us, and we have Skyped them.
 Their Dad has done four seven-month deployments during their lives, and will soon prepare for another.
 But they have also had the opportunity to grow up in a foreign country and make friends around the world.
+They have grown strong and empathetic from all the moves.
 And I was able to stay home with them.
-For eight years, I have been with my children every day.
+For twelve years, I have been with my children every day.
 Yes, we have “played games, drawn pictures, and baked things.”
 We have taken so many walks to the playground.
 More importantly, I have been their rock and their shelter when Dad is gone.
 There is so much love in our family, and that makes all the sacrifices worth it.
 Even though we never planned to have this life, my military kids are doing great.